rouvenherzog/blogrh/README.md

 Additionally, you'll have to have a mongodb available.
 This plugin uses mongodb to store users, blog entries and media.
 Instructions how to install mongodb are [here](http://docs.mongodb.org/manual/installation/).

-Request from Piwik get cached for an hour. rouvenherzog uses redis for this.
-Be sure to have [redis up and running](http://redis.io/topics/quickstart) if you want to display analytics on your dashboard.
+rouvenherzog uses Redis as cache for piwik requests and sessions.
+Be sure to have [redis up and running](http://redis.io/topics/quickstart) before starting the app.
 By default the app connects to a redis instance running at `localhost:6379`.
 You can change the host and port in the [configs](#Configuration).

+## Commandline
+By default all changes from the command line happen under `mongodb://localhost/rouvenherzog`.
+Reading: The database rouvenherzog on localhost.
+If you want to change the host and/or database add the parameter `--database <mongodb://host/database>` to your command.
+For instance:

+    // To create an Account in the database mydatabase rouveherzog createAccount --database mongodb://localhost/mydatabase
+    // To create a User in the database mydatabase rouvenherzog createUser <accountid> --database mongodb://localhost/mydatabase

 ## Installation and Set up
 Install the plugin from npm